Special and Intermediate rates

 How are the Special Rate, Temporary Special Rate and Intermediate Rates of pension determined?

 Pension rates are indexed twice yearly.
-The Special Rate, Temporary Special Rate and Intermediate rates of disability pension are indexed in a similar manner as the service pension, that is, with reference to the Consumer Price Index (CPI), the Male Total Average Weekly Earnings (MTAWE) and the Pensioner and Beneficiary Living Cost Index (PBLCI).
+The Special Rate, Temporary Special Rate and Intermediate rates of Disability Compensation Payment are indexed in a similar manner as the service pension, that is, with reference to the Consumer Price Index (CPI), the Male Total Average Weekly Earnings (MTAWE) and the Pensioner and Beneficiary Living Cost Index (PBLCI).
 Any increases from indexation are paid automatically, you do not need to contact DVA.

-For information on the current rates of Special Rate, Temporary Special Rate and Intermediate rates of pension payable, refer to Disability Pension and War Widow(er)’s Pension Rates and Allowances.
+For information on the current rates of Special Rate, Temporary Special Rate and Intermediate rates of pension payable, refer to Disability Compensation Payment and War Widow(er)’s Pension Rates and Allowances.

-If compensation for the same incapacity is received from another source, an adjustment will be made to the amount of disability pension paid to ensure that you are not compensated twice for the same incapacity.
-For more information on this, refer to Disability pension and compensation offsetting.
+If compensation for the same incapacity is received from another source, an adjustment will be made to the amount of Disability Compensation Payment paid to ensure that you are not compensated twice for the same incapacity.
+For more information on this, refer to Disability Compensation Payment and compensation offsetting.

 Additionally, all claims and applications for increase that are lodged on or after 1 July 2004 that result in the granting or continuance of Special or Intermediate Rate, will be adjusted if any lump sum permanent impairment compensation has been received under the Safety, Rehabilitation and Compensation (Defence-related Claims) Act 1988 (DRCA).
 This applies to lump sum compensation for any incapacity, irrespective of whether the incapacity is included in the pension assessment.Back to top

 How do I apply for a pension or for an increase in my rate of pension?